 CHC are the leading provider of affordable rental accommodation in Canberra.
 We offer properties to eligible tenants priced at less than 75% of current market rent.
 To ensure transparency, eligibility requirements must be met by all of our tenants.

 Information about availability and eligibility are outlined below.

 CHCs eligibility criteria is structured to provide housing opportunities for those on low to moderate income.
 To be eligible to be considered for a CHC rental property, you must:

 In addition to the above base criteria, CHC use a housing allocation matrix to ascertain the suitability of applicants for each property.
 It is important to note that eligibility is not the only measure used for assessment and meeting eligibility criteria does not guarantee that a housing offer will be made.View CHC Eligibility Guidelines

-To register to be considered for a CHC property, follow the steps below:
+To register to be considered for an advertised CHC property, follow the steps below:

 If you require assistance in registering your interest for tenancy with CHC, you can email firstname.lastname@example.org or phone 02 6248 7716.